bjoernknafla/peak/README.markdown

 of the license contained in the file COPYRIGHT.txt distributed with this package.
 This license is equal to the Simplified BSD License.

-*amp* was developed to parallelize the AiGameDev.com Sandbox and as a foundation to experiment and research job pools for computer and video games.
+*peak* was developed to parallelize the AiGameDev.com Sandbox and as a foundation to experiment and research job pools for computer and video games.
 Joint ownership of the copyright belongs to [AiGameDev.com](http://AiGameDev.com).